 Where will my car be safest?

-Though we cannot guarantee the safety of any parking lot, the safest parking lot would be one of the “Court Place” or “CP Parking” lots. (see most convenient parking)
+Though we cannot guarantee the safety of any parking lot, the safest parking lot would be the ones nearest to our office.

 How long should I plan to park for?